 3. Refunds & cancellations

 If the Freelancer does not complete the Job within the agreed timescales then the Buyer can request a refund of the money held in Escrow.
 If for any other reason the Buyer cancels a Job that has been in progress then the Freelancer may be entitled to at least some payment for work completed.

 4. Dispute resolution

-In the rare cases that the Buyer and Seller cannot agree over whether the Job is adequately finished and should be paid for or not then PPH Customer Support can provide assistance and if needed provide Dispute resolution to determine whether the funds in Escrow should be returned to the Buyer as a refund because the agreed job was not delivered; or whether the Seller is entitled to some or full payment for work delivered.
+In the rare cases that the Buyer and Freelancer cannot agree over whether the Job is adequately finished and should be paid for or not then PPH Customer Support can provide assistance and if needed provide Dispute resolution to determine whether the funds in Escrow should be returned to the Buyer as a refund because the agreed job was not delivered; or whether the Freelancer is entitled to some or full payment for work delivered.